This post may contain affiliate links. Please read our disclosure policy.

 pinch the sides of pizza dough in a pan to form a crust.

-1. Prevent Bubbles: Use a fork to gently prick the dough surface, preventing air bubbles during baking.
+• Use a fork to gently prick the surface of the dough to prevent air bubbles from forming during baking.

 poking holes in pizza dough before baking.